gigicodes61/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Create a script that deletes all files in the current working directory that end with the character ~.
 ### File: 101-clean_emacs
 input : rm *~
+## 17. Tree
+* Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

+You are only allowed to use two spaces (and lines) in your script, not more.
+### File: 102-tree
+input : mkdir -p welcome/to/school